Grande, grande, grande: Shirley Bassey version

-Shirley Bassey had a No. 8 hit in the UK with "Never Never Never", an English version with lyrics by Norman Newell.
-It was also No. 1 in Australia, No. 2 in South Africa, No. 3 in Singapore, and her only single to make three US charts: No. 48 on the Billboard Hot 100, No. 8 on the Adult Contemporary Chart, and No. 67 on the R&B Chart.
+Shirley Bassey achieved a number-eight hit on the UK Singles Chart with "Never Never Never", an English-language version featuring lyrics penned by Norman Newell.
+The single reached number one in Australia, number two in South Africa, and number three in Singapore.
+It also became her only single to appear on three distinct charts in the United States, peaking at number 48 on the Billboard Hot 100, number eight on the Adult Contemporary chart, and number 67 on the R&B chart.